stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

-Yeah, but importantly my specialization has always been astrophysics and cosmology.
+Yeah, but importantly my specialisation has always been astrophysics and cosmology.

 #### TIM